 Sliding panels are traditionally more industrial in style but needn’t be.
 Acrylic or frosted glass sheets will add a contemporary flare; a pastel-painted screen will add a mid-century modern twist; a clean-lined white wood door slide adds a Scandinavian look.

-Reflective surfaces do two wonderful things in a small studio apartment: first, it creates an illusion of depth and space; second, it reflects much-needed light.
+Reflective surfaces do two wonderful things in a small studio apartments: first, it creates an illusion of depth and space; second, it reflects much-needed light.
 Even the best studio apartments often have one or two windows that don’t provide loads of natural light.

 Luckily, a large mirror can easily double a tiny home’s lighting.
 Place a large mirror, (silver and mirrored décor will reflect light too), near a light source to make the most of its reflective properties.
-This small apartment décor tip can be added into a gallery wall or double as a dresser’s mirror.
+This studio apartment décor tip can be added into a gallery wall or double as a dresser’s mirror.

 Are you ready to perfect your studio apartment design online?
 Contact our expert designers and schedule a free consultation today!